crasmarum/CNet/README.md

 ## Input Layer

-The Input Layer is used as the main input for the neural network as well as parameters for other layers, e.g., Linear or Hadamard layers.
+The Input Layer can be used as the main input for the neural network as well as the input parameters for other layers, e.g., Linear or Hadamard layers.
-For example, in the following code snippet `inp` is the mai input and ah_data` are the parameters for the Hadamard function.
+For example, in the following code snippet `inp` is the mai input and the `h_data` is the parameter for the Hadamard function.

 ```c++
 #include "impl/cinput.h"